yosefanajjar/wise-man-bot/README.md

 ### This is an experimintal project that needs more work
 - Making a landing page for the Bot so anyone can easily add it
 - Adding more functionality to it which could be useful
+- Explaining what can the bot actually do to the users